MartianEddy/celoTutorials101/How to Build a Computer Retail Store using Celo Co ec915149c5574123bdc77efa6bf9aa01.md

 The component defines a state using the `useState hook` to manage the form input fields values and `isOpen` to handle the modal window’s visibility.
 The component also uses the `useRouter`hook from Next.js to refresh the page when the user successfully adds a new product to the marketplace.

-The `handleSubmit` function is called when the form is submitted.
-It uses the `Web3Provider` from the `ethers` package to interact with the Celo network and create a new instance of a `signer` using the `provider`.

-The function fetches the contract instance from the `fetchContract` method defined in the `useMarketPlace` hook, connects the signer to the contract, gets the signer’s address, and defines the transaction parameters using the params array.
-The `writeProduct` method on the smart contract is called with the params array to add the product to the marketplace.

-The component uses the Dialog and Transition components from @headlessui/react to create the modal window that displays the form to the user.
-The form contains several input fields, including text inputs and a textarea, and a submit button that triggers the `handleSubmit` function.
+The `handleSubmit` function is called when the user submits the form.
+It constructs a new instance of the `ComputerMarketplace` contract using the `kit.connection.web3.eth.Contract` method, and then calls the `writeProduct` method of the contract, passing in the values of the form fields as parameters.
+If the transaction is successful, the form fields are cleared and the user is alerted to the success of the transaction.
+If the transaction fails, an error message is displayed.

 ![image-9.png](images/image-9.png)